VEB Plasticart: History

-This very long name was used from 1969-1973 and stands for "VEB model and plastic toys combine Annaberg-Buchholz".
-The kits of this period, were packed in the classic familiar blue standard boxes, but, no company logo.
+This name was used from 1969-1973 and stands for "VEB model and plastic toys combine Annaberg-Buchholz".
+The kits of this period were packed in the classic, familiar, blue standard boxes without a company logo.

 In this era the combined company released 1:87 scale die-cast car and military vehicle models.
-"ESPEWE MODELLE" logo was used on the package.
+The "ESPEWE MODELLE" logo was used on the package.